DougBurke/sherpa/docs/plots/backends.rst

 .. warning::
    The plotting backend API is currently re-designed and details might change in the near future.

 Plotting in Sherpa is done through *plotting backends*.
-A *backend* is an external package that performs the actual plotting function such as :term:`matplotlib`, i.e. it creates a canvas and puts color on paper or on the screen.
+The term *backend* is used in two related ways in Sherpa.
+First, a *backend* is an external package that performs the plotting such as :term:`matplotlib`, i.e. it creates a canvas and puts color on paper or on the screen.
 The Sherpa plotting classes are written in a backend-independent way; they work with any plotting backend that is supported by Sherpa.
 We also use the term *backend* to refer to Sherpa